lammps/lammps/doc/src/package.rst

 Default
 """""""

-For the GPU package, the default is Ngpu = 1 and the option defaults are neigh = yes, newton = off, binsize = 0.0, split = 1.0, gpuID = 0
+For the GPU package, the default is Ngpu = 0 and the option defaults are neigh = yes, newton = off, binsize = 0.0, split = 1.0, gpuID = 0
-to Ngpu-1, tpa = 1, and device = not used.
-These settings are made automatically if the "-sf gpu" :doc:`command-line switch <Run_options>` is used.
+to Ngpu-1, tpa = 1, and platform=-1.
+These settings are made
+automatically if the "-sf gpu" :doc:`command-line switch <Run_options>` is used.
 If it is not used, you must invoke the package gpu command in your input script or via the "-pk gpu" :doc:`command-line switch <Run_options>`.